graphprotocol/graph-node/docs/graphql-api.md

 #### 3.5.2 Reverse Lookups
 Defining reverse lookups can be defined on an entity through the `@derivedFrom` field.
 This creates a virtual field on the entity that may be queried but cannot be set manually through the mappings API.
 Rather, it is derived from the relationship defined on the other entity.

-The type of a `@derivedFrom` field must be a collection since multiple entities may specify relationships to a single entity.
+The type of an `@derivedFrom` field must be a collection since multiple entities may specify relationships to a single entity.

 #### Example
 Define a reverse lookup from a `User` entity type to an `Organization` entity type: